310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-Um, no… You seem pretty serious, and you aren't like a delinquent at all.
+Um, no… I couldn’t tell at first because it's so dark here, but you’re Hasumi-kun, aren’t you?
+Then you wouldn’t be a delinquent.

 But if that’s the case, then you’re in trouble!
 Leave this place to me, and get away from here right away!
 {% endbubble %}